Byron0x7D2/SYSPRO/ASS1/README.md

 ### **f) Signal handling**

  - If the father has no child process, we do nothing.
 This means, that if you were about to type a command, you can still continue to do it.
- - If the father has a child process active, we catch the signal and pass it to the child whos pid we have kept.
+ - If the father has a child process active, we catch the signal and pass it to the child whose pid we have kept.

 ### **g) History support**